bain2236/bain2236.github.io/README.md

 ### **Clinithink** — *Technical Lead*
 *Jun 2023 – Present | Bridgend, Hybrid*

-- Architected and delivered **CustomerHub**, re-platforming a legacy .NET/Azure app into **HubSpot CMS + React + Azure Functions**, **cutting deployment cycles by 75%**.
+- Led a small team to architected and deliver **CustomerHub** in a quarter (ahead of schedule), re-platforming a legacy .NET/Azure app into **HubSpot CMS + React + Azure Functions**, **cutting deployment cycles by 75%**. .Net was new to me
 - Built **BuildTools** — a PowerShell cmdlet suite and reusable **Azure DevOps pipeline templates** to standardise pipelines across the business.
+Provided necessary tooling for across the business, such as tracking our AI coding metrics, generating change logs, versioning, auto promotion of artifacts in **Azure Devops**
 - Led **ProjectCipher**, an AI-driven experiment using **ML.NET + TypeScript + React** to evaluate one-shot full-stack generation.
 - Mentored engineers and drove **psychological safety**, boosting delivery velocity and collaboration.
+- Was a member of the Wellbeing team to promote openness and inclusivity
+- Performed multiple demo's within our technical forum across a number of different projects and experiments
+- A brief stay within the **CLiX Unlock** unlock teams, two crossfunctional teams who reported to a colleague as tech lead.
+I naturally re-positioned myself into a senior engineer role to support the lead.

 ---

 ### **Clinithink** — *Software Engineer*
 *Jun 2021 – Jun 2023 | Bridgend, Hybrid*

-- Delivered **CLiX Revenue**, a **Python/Django/React** app surfacing NLP-powered insights; became the **engineering benchmark** at Clinithink.
+- **CLiX Revenue**, an already established product **Python/Django/React** app surfacing NLP-powered insights.
+Django was new to me.
+Eventually led this team to became the **engineering benchmark** at Clinithink.
 - Created Clinithink’s **first CI/CD pipeline** using **Terraform + Azure DevOps**, **cutting QA cycle times from days to hours**.
-- Partnered with product owners to define features, improve agile processes, and coach peers on modern engineering practices.
+- Partnered with product owners and scrum masters to define features, improve agile processes, and coach peers on modern engineering practices.

 ---